MPLS Class-of-Service Configuration

 The CoS value can be a decimal number from 0 through 7.
 This number corresponds to a 3-bit binary number.
 The high-order 2 bits of the CoS value select which transmit queue to use on the outbound interface card.

 The low-order bit of the CoS value is treated as the PLP bit and is used to select the RED drop profile to use on the output queue.
 If the low-order bit is 0, the non-PLP drop profile is used, and if the low-order bit is 1, the PLP drop profile is used.
 It is generally expected that RED will more aggressively drop packets that have the PLP bit set.
-For more information about RED and drop profiles, see Managing Congestion Using RED Drop Profiles and Packet Loss Priorities.
+For more information about RED and drop profiles, see RED Drop Profiles for Congestion Management.

 Configuring the PLP drop profile to drop packets more aggressively (for example, setting the CoS value from 6 to 7) decreases the likelihood of traffic getting through.